Exact Label Recovery in Euclidean Random Graphs: Phase I: Proof of Almost Exact Recovery

 \subsection{Almost Exact Recovery When $d = 1$ and $|\Omega_{\pi, P}| = 1$}

 In the one-dimensional $\text{GHCM}$, we partition $\cS_{1, n}$ into blocks of length $\log(n)/2$ so that any pair of adjacent blocks are mutually visible.
 Recall, as in the impossibility result of Theorem \ref{theorem:impossibility} when $d=1, |\Omega_{\pi, P}|\geq 2$, that a connected component in the visibility graph corresponds to a contiguous segment of occupied blocks.
 In this section, we show that almost exact recovery is possible when $|\Omega_{\pi, P}| = 1$ for any value of $\lambda$.
+We refine the definition of segments to consist of contiguous blocks that are all $\delta$-occupied.
 Observe that there may exist multiple segments in $\cS_{1, n}$.
-The number of connected components is upper bounded by the number of unoccupied blocks in $\cS_{1,n}$, which we show is $o(n^{1-\frac{\lambda}{2}})$
+The number of connected components is upper bounded by the number of blocks which contain fewer than $\delta \log n$ vertices in $\cS_{1,n}$, which we show is $O(n^{1-\frac{\lambda}{4}})$